 Van Mieghem NM, Unverdorben M, Hengstenberg C, et al., on behalf of the ENVISAGE-TAVI AF Investigators.
 Edoxaban Versus Vitamin K Antagonist for Atrial Fibrillation After TAVR.
 N Engl J Med 2021;Aug 28:[Epub ahead of print].

 Presented by Dr. George Dangas at the European Society of Cardiology Virtual Congress, August 28, 2021.

-Clinical Topics: Anticoagulation Management, Arrhythmias and Clinical EP, Cardiac Surgery, Cardiovascular Care Team, Geriatric Cardiology, Invasive Cardiovascular Angiography and Intervention, Valvular Heart Disease, Anticoagulation Management and Atrial Fibrillation, Atrial Fibrillation/Supraventricular Arrhythmias, Cardiac Surgery and Arrhythmias, Cardiac Surgery and VHD, Interventions and Structural Heart Disease
+Clinical Topics: Anticoagulation Management, Arrhythmias and Clinical EP, Cardiac Surgery, Geriatric Cardiology, Invasive Cardiovascular Angiography and Intervention, Valvular Heart Disease, Anticoagulation Management and Atrial Fibrillation, Atrial Fibrillation/Supraventricular Arrhythmias, Cardiac Surgery and Arrhythmias, Cardiac Surgery and VHD, Interventions and Structural Heart Disease

 Keywords: ESC Congress, ESC21, Anticoagulants, Atrial Fibrillation, Brain Ischemia, Frail Elderly, Geriatrics, Heart Valve Diseases, Hemorrhage, Intracranial Hemorrhages, Myocardial Infarction, Myocardial Ischemia, Platelet Aggregation Inhibitors, Stroke, Thromboembolism, Thrombosis, Transcatheter Aortic Valve Replacement, Vascular Diseases, Vitamin K